-Absolutely, in fact, they are strongly encouraged!
-However, the grant remains the same as it would be for an individual applicant.
+Absolutely, and in fact, they are strongly encouraged!
+However, the grant amount remains the same as it would be for an individual applicant.
 In their Rowland Fellowship proposal, co-applicants should explain why their partnership will be effective and how they plan to share funds for release time from their teaching duties.

 As previously mentioned, Rowland Foundation grants need to be sustainable over time.
 It is our assumption that the school will create budget strategies to sustain the work moving forward.
 With that in mind, we generally do not fund:

 The Rowland Fellows Cohort meetings typically take place every other month, with a few exceptions.
 (For a closer look at how the two-year cycle is structured, please consult our Fellowship Timeline page.)
 Our Senior Rowland Associates organize and facilitate the Rowland Fellows Cohort meetings.
 They also incorporate collaborative practice strategies and bring in additional resources as needed.

 Rowland Fellows learn to rely on their cohort as a trusted peer group.
 During cohort meetings, Rowland Fellows help each other articulate challenges, explore new strategies, and celebrate successes during their Fellowship work.
 The Rowland Fellows Cohort model is a cornerstone of the Rowland Foundation's approach to school change.
 The Executive Director attends all cohort meetings during the two-year cycle of a Rowland Fellowship.